peterhajas/dotfiles/hammerspoon/.hammerspoon/streamdeck_buttons/about.md

 Buttons are defined as tables, with some values:
 - `image`: the image
+- `stateProvider`: optional state-providing function. `imageProvider` will only be called when the state changes
-- `imageProvider`: the function returning the image, taking some context
+- `imageProvider`: the function returning the image, taking context in a table:
+    - `isPressed` - whether the button is being pressed down
+    - `state` - the state to act on, as returned by `stateProvider`
 - `onClick`: the function to perform when being clicked
 - `onLongPress`: the function to perform when being held down
     - passed a boolean for if we're being held or released